Mary Vincent (artist): Aftermath and recovery

-In the hospital, Vincent immediately worked with police to help identify and find her attacker, insisting she postpone sleep to finish creating a composite sketch for investigators.
+In the hospital, Vincent immediately worked with police to help identify and find her attacker, insisting on postponing sleep to finish creating a composite sketch for investigators.
 She also testified in Singleton's trial, leading to his ultimate conviction.
-Vincent won a civil judgment against her attacker and was awarded $2.56 million, but did not receive the payment due to her attacker's unemployment and inability to pay.
+Vincent won a civil judgment against Singleton and was awarded $2.56 million, but did not receive the payment due to his unemployment and inability to pay.
+Also, according to Vincent, when she walked by Singleton in the courtroom, he surreptitiously told her that he promised to "finish her off" when he was released from prison.

+Singleton was freed from prison in 1987 after serving eight years of his fourteen-year sentence, despite massive public protests against his release.
+During this time, Vincent, harrowed by Singleton's threat, had enlisted a friend to be her bodyguard.
+Singleton moved back to Florida, where in 1997, he murdered a mother of three in Sulphur Springs.
+Vincent testified against Singleton during his subsequent murder trial in 1998, and he was sentenced to death.
+Before he could be executed, Singleton died in 2001 from cancer while on death row.

 Adult life

-Vincent began using prosthetic arms within two weeks after the attack.
+Vincent began using prosthetic arms within two weeks of the attack.
 As someone who likes to "tinker", Vincent has used spare parts from broken-down electronics to modify her prosthetics into custom designs.
 Among the changes in her life after the attack, she began a career in art.
-As an adult, Vincent attended the University of Nevada, Las Vegas.
-She married and subsequently divorced a man named Tom, and she has two sons.
+Vincent attended the University of Nevada, Las Vegas as an adult.
+She married and subsequently divorced a man named Tom and has two sons.
+She currently lives in Vaughn, Washington, with her husband Tony McGriff.

 Advocacy

 After her attacker was released from prison and attacked and murdered a woman, Vincent volunteered to testify against him again at his trial.
-She spoke openly about finding healing by becoming a victims' advocate in support of victims' rights and delivers motivational speeches.
+She has spoken openly about finding healing by becoming a victims' advocate in support of victims' rights and delivering motivational speeches.